1 Part Course |

 pdf Download: Course Outline

-• Assessing the buyer’s position – financing and synergies: supported by examples and case studies to assess how fully they are bidding
+• Assessing the position of each buyer – financing and synergies – worked examples/ case studies to assess how fully they are bidding

-• Deploying ‘Why pay more’ arguments (with case studies) to maximise the value of final offers
+• Deploying ‘Why pay more’ arguments (with case study) in order to maximise the value of final offers

-• The value of early positioning on the equity bridge
+• Why it’s important to lead – early – on the equity bridge

 • Why the financial adviser should lead on Heads

-• Key financial points to negotiate and lock in, with a Case Study
+• Key financial points to negotiate and lock in – with case study

 • Exclusivity – what does this change?